cdigap/Python_Scripts/README.md

               problem 5 from Project Euler with time taken is SML_MLT_TIME.py

 Excercise 5 - Write a Python script that reads the Iris data set in and prints the four numerical values on each row in a nice format.
 That is, on the screen should be printed the petal length, petal width, sepal length and sepal width, and these values should have the decimal places aligned, with a space between the columns.
+File is Iris_in_Format.py